Adnan259/Adnan259/README.md

 ---

 ### 🧐 About Me
 I am **Adnan Sami Anirban**.
-I am currently an Intern at **ADN Semiconductor**, where I am exploring hardware design and functional verification.
+I am currently an Intern at **ADN Semiconductor**, where I am exploring the fascinating world of hardware design and functional verification.

 - 🌱 **Currently Learning:** Functional Verification methodologies using **SystemVerilog** and **OOP**.
 - 🏗️ **Focus:** Learning how to bridge architectural specs with verified RTL.